-In general, each section of this Part 2 of the guidance document includes three parts:
+In general, each section of this Part 2 of the guidance document includes twethree parts:

-- 1. A statement explaining the intended goal of each task. - 2.
-An aggregation of largely verbatim excerpts from the most relevant agency rule sections and the SOW language associated with the work tasks, for convenience only.
-In some cases, rules and SOW were divided into multiple parts and slight modification occurred.
-All underlying agency rules and the SOW still apply to all work performed and supersedes the guidance document and should be referred back to regularly. - 3.
+- 1. A statement explaining the intended goal of each task. - 1.2.
+An aggregation of largely verbatim excerpts from the most relevant agency rule sections and the Scope of Work (SOW) language associated with the work tasks, for convenience only.
+In some cases, rules and scope or workSOW were divided tointo multiple parts and slight modification occurred.
+All underlying agency rules and the full Contract SOW still apply to all work performed and supersedes the guidance document and should be referred back to regularly. - 2.3.
 An 'Additional Guidance' section that may include: - a.
 Additional descriptions or background to assist in meeting the rule and SOW requirements and interpreting the intent of the rule and scope - b.
 Requirements that 'shall or must' be followed. - c.
 Suggested 'may or consider' language to assist RFPGs in understanding ways to complete the work but that are not obligatory. - d.
-Examples presented to clearly illustrate what is expected and/or considered acceptable or preferable depending on the language used in the associated section. - e.
-References to "off-the-shelf" templates provided by the TWDB (MS Excel and GIS geodatabase template) so that regions and their consultants do not have to create them and to facilitate or organize the work effort and/or to ensure more consistent data presentation or submission across the state. - f.
+Examples presented for the purpose ofto clearly illustrating illustrate what is expected and/or considered acceptable or preferable depending on the language used in the associated section. - e.
+References to "off-the-shelf" templates provided by the TWDB (MS Excel and GIS geodatabase template) so that regions and their consultants do not have to create them

+- and to facilitate or organize the work effort and/or to ensure more consistent data presentation or submission across the state. - f.
 Data requirement references, including reference to Exhibit D, that must also be followed and met.